-Winner of the Codhill Poetry Award, Proof was also finalist for the National Poetry Series and the Nightboat Press Poetry Prize, as well as semi-finalist for the Akron Poetry Prize and the Felix Pollack Prize.
-It can be purchased online from SUNY Press or Amazon, or ordered through your local bookseller.
+Winner of the Codhill Poetry Award, Proof was also finalist for the National Poetry Series and the Nightboat Press Poetry Prize, as well as semi-finalist for the Akron Poetry Prize and the Felix Pollak Prize.
+It can be purchased online from Amazon or ordered through your local bookseller.
 To view the press kit, click here, and to download a discussion guide to the book, click here.
+Book excerpt found here.

 The poems of Karina Borowicz are startlingly transparent and deliciously opaque all at once.
 They are deeply rooted in the soil of the natural world but at the same time they communicate intimately with the everyday objects—breakfast dishes, lipstick cases, socks, radio towers—that underpin and adorn our lives.
 In language elegantly austere and deeply resonant, Borowicz plays sophisticated and understated musical riffs in celebration of what it is to be alive, sensitive, and mortal.

 I find myself reading Karina Borowicz’s Proof two ways: as a reader admiring her quiet, strange authority and vision, and as a writer asking: how does she do it?
 Because these are poems I’d like to emulate: poems whose questions and subtle declarations knit together planets and the past, the invisible and the seen, the living and the dead.
 In “Frozen Boot,” she writes: “I ran my hand along the frozen boot of the factory worker / because how else do you talk to statues.”
 I had no idea before, now I do.
 There’s puzzlement in these poems, and loneliness and needles and wasps, and in “Planet Kepler 22B,” there’s “the cave walls at Lascaux, where a herd / of red horses still circles in the darkness.”
 So we get the darkness of earth and the heavens, and somehow, Borowicz makes that light our way.